List of Emmerdale characters introduced in 2004: PC Mike Swirling

 Swirling bonds with his colleague, Donna Windsor (Verity Rushworth), and at the police station, they chat.
 Mike is sympathetic towards Donna after discovering that a company she had invested in has been declared bankrupt, meaning she has lost her life savings.
 As they chat, Mike comments that the work Christmas party will be good, without knowing that Donna will not be able to attend since she is terminally ill.
 Swirling and Donna give a talk in the village and crime prevention.
 He mentions to Donna that items are missing from evidence room, worrying Donna as she has been stealing them to raise money.
 Donna later spikes Swirling's coffee with laxatives, so that he will be unable to work.
 Donna is later killed, upsetting Mike who feels guilty for not being with Donna when she died.
 He begins investigating Donna's death, and later attends her funeral and wake.

-Since, the character appears as part of storylines about Laurel Thomas' alcoholism, Alicia Metcalfe's (Natalie Anderson) sexual assault at the hands of Lachlan White (Thomas Atkinson), the hit-and-run death of Tess Harris (Nicola Stephenson), Harriet Finch's (Katherine Dow Blyton) stabbing, multiple teenage characters joyriding, Ross Barton's (Michael Parr) acid attack and Debbie's involvement in the attack, and the disappearance of Rebecca White (Emily Head).
+Since, the character appears as part of storylines about Laurel's alcoholism, Alicia Metcalfe's (Natalie Anderson) sexual assault at the hands of Lachlan White (Thomas Atkinson), the hit-and-run death of Tess Harris (Nicola Stephenson), Harriet Finch's (Katherine Dow Blyton) stabbing, multiple teenage characters joyriding, Ross Barton's (Michael Parr) acid attack and Debbie's involvement in the attack, and the disappearance of Rebecca White (Emily Head).